 History of Korean Flags

-Korea might be split in two these days, but it has a glorious history as a unified state.
-It has also been through a hell of a lot of changes, which means they have had a lot of flags.
+Korean flags instead of Korea flag is the result of Korea being split in two these days, but it has a glorious history as a unified state.
+It has also been through a hell of a lot of changes, which means there have been a lot of versions of the Korean flag..

 Here’s our guide to the history of the Korean Flag, from Koryo to the DPRK.